How to Prune Basil From Top to Bottom

 Basil is a tender, annual, aromatic herb that grows from a single stem.
 It's a culinary herb with fragrant leaves that are used extensively as a condiment, paired with tomatoes, and also as a drink flavoring.
-If you grow basil, your goal is for the plant to produce as many leaves as possible and to make this happen, consistent pruning is required.
+If you grow basil, your goal is for the plant to produce as many leaves as possible.
+To make this happen, learning how to prune basil is required.

 When to Prune Basil